 This page provides answers to commonly asked questions about Maintenance of Certification.

-Last Updated: February 2023
+Last Updated: October 2024

 What is Maintenance of Certification (MOC)?

 A: The National Board for Professional Teaching Standards’ MOC is a process that allows a National Board Certified Teacher (NBCT) to extend her/his certificate for five years.
 The process is designed to recognize that a Board-certified teacher is growing professionally and maintaining a positive impact on student learning.
-MOC is consistent with our goal to make the Board certification process more affordable, flexible, and more accessible to teachers.
+MOC is consistent with our goal to make the Board certification process more affordable, flexible, and accessible to teachers.
 MOC is a Board-certified teacher’s pathway for keeping their certification active.

-For initial certification, an NBCT demonstrated multiple performance-based teaching practices which met the National Board Standards of accomplished teaching and Five Core Propositions.
+For initial certification, an NBCT demonstrated multiple performance-based teaching practices that met the National Board Standards of accomplished teaching and Five Core Propositions.
 Maintaining certification is not the same as re-certification or going through the certification process again.
 The MOC process focuses on how you, as an NBCT, have continued to grow in your professional practice and positively impacted student growth.
 While the evaluation of your MOC evidence is based on the Standards and Five Core Propositions as with certification, MOC has fewer parts and will take less preparation time than initial certification.

 Q: What is the foundation of the MOC process?